 However, marijuana remains a Schedule I drug, making its use illegal under federal law.
 The U.S. Drug Enforcement Administration classifies this group of substances as having no currently accepted medical use and a high potential for abuse.
-Schedule I drugs also include heroin, ecstasy and LSD.
+Schedule I drugs also include heroin

 State marijuana laws differ from one another.